Aching Or Heaving Legs During Pregnancy

 - Excess body weight prior to pregnancy, or significant weight gain during pregnancy.

-- Previous pregnancies: the risk of venous insufficiency increases with the number of previous pregnancies carried to term: 23% for the first pregnancy and 31% for the fourth.
+- Previous pregnancies: The risk of venous insufficiency increases with the number of previous pregnancies carried to term — 23 percent for the first pregnancy and 31 percent for the fourth.

-- In certain cases, wearing compression stockings and taking venotonics may be recommended during pregnancy, starting in the second month; ask your doctor.
+- In certain cases, wearing compression stockings and taking venotonics may be recommended during pregnancy, starting in the second month

 If you experience the sensation of heavy legs despite these measures, try some of these tips to help ease the discomfort: